 ABRSM will send the applicant the mark form (and certificate for successful candidates) after the exam.
 Examiners will never give the result on the day, or comment on what it is.

-Candidates are very welcome to test the acoustic of the room by briefly playing or singing before beginning their performance.
+You are very welcome to test the acoustic of the room by briefly playing or singing before beginning your performance.
 Pianists, in particular, are encouraged to take a few moments to get used to the piano.